AymanxMohamed/clean-architecture-with-vertical-slice-core-template/README.md

-- **Recurring Job**: inside the Infrastructure.Integrations.HangfireBackgroundJobs namespace define new object that inherits from RecurringFireAndForgetJobBase base class and implement the Execute Async method you have to also implement the GetJobId() method you can override the default CronExpression by overloading the GetCronExpression method
+- **Recurring Job**: inside the Infrastructure.Integrations.HangfireBackgroundJobs namespace define new object that inherits from RecurringFireAndForgetJobBase base class and implement the Execute Async method
+- you have to also implement the GetJobId() method
+- you can override the default CronExpression by overloading the GetCronExpression method
+- you can also override the default queue by override the GetQueueName method but you will have to add the queue in the HangfireConstants.Queues.AllQueues array

 ```csharp
 namespace ProjectName.Infrastructure.Integrations.HangfireBackgroundJobs;